 Meat free since ’83.
-The Chicago Diner is the most well known vegan restaurant in the city.
-Breakfast and brunch is the best way to ease yourself into vegan food, and we advocate for everyone giving it at least a try.
+The Chicago Diner is the most well-known vegan restaurant in the city.
+Breakfast and brunch is a great intro to vegan food for whoever needs one, and we advocate for everyone giving this place a try.

-Excellent biscuits and breakfast sandwiches, and excellent pie.
+Excellent biscuits and excellent pie.
 That’s breakfast heaven right there.
 The small shop is one of the best places around, and the outdoor area feels like you’re sitting in a friend’s backyard.

 You can literally escape to California in here.
 Or at least it’ll feel that way.
 Make sure to check out the pastry counter, particularly the cookies.